Full Setup Guide

 If it hasn’t been embedded yet, follow the instructions to enable the app on your current theme.

-Step 2: Create a New Quote Logic
+Step 1: Create a New Quote Logic

 Click Request For Quote in the left navigation menu.

-Step 3: Choose Store Type & Access Settings
+Step 2: Choose Store Type & Access Settings

-A popup will appear asking you to select your Store Type:
+A pop-up will appear asking you to select your Store Type:

 Default Store